Sexting Facts & Statistics – How Common is it? Adult and Teenage Sexting Numbers

 • 1 in 5 teens have taken part in some form of sexting; sending, receiving, or sharing sexts (all with images or videos).

-• 40% of teens report to have engaged in sexting (sexually explicit messages, images, or videos).
+• 40% of teens report having engaged in sexting (sexually explicit messages, images, or videos).

 • 70% of teenagers who report to have sent an image or a video based sext to a partner felt coerced or pressured into doing so.